marvin-nyalik/Coding-Challenge/README.md

 You have an array of mixed data types, including integers, floating-point numbers, and strings.
 Your task is to sort this array using the <=> method, and any elements that are not comparable with others (e.g., strings with integers) should be moved to the end of the array in the order they originally appeared.

 - [ ] Solution in custom sort.

+# Merge Sort Algorithm
+An implementation of the merge sort algorithm

+- [ ] Find solution in merge_sort.rb